 Slug ships are a purplish-grey metal, with their Type B being dull red and olive-green.
 Their type C cruiser is a golden yellow.

 Zoltan ships are bright green with orange viewports, with their Type B cruiser being dark and multicolored with glowing white viewports.
 Their Type C is a dark gray with glowing white viewports.

-Lanius ships are a metal gray while their Type B is deep blue with red structures between the plates.
+Lanius ships are a metal gray while their Type B is deep purple with red structures between the plates.

 Weapons that can fire multiple shots will only target one room.
 The computer can target multiple rooms with the same weapons.
 This can potentially allow them to damage or destroy several systems at once.
 This is especially bad with the final boss.

 While rare, it's possible for enemy ships to have five layers of shielding.
 Player ships and the final boss max out at four.